Guest Rooms, Decor and Ameneties

 - Cuisinart dual-cup ‘pod’ coffee machines, with complimentary coffee pods supplied (these have now replaced the old 4-cup/basket filter machines in all Port Orleans rooms).
-The pods contain Joffrey's French Roast, both regular and decaf, with more available upon request.
+The pods contain Joffrey's French Roast coffee, both regular and decaf, with more available upon request.

 - Ice bucket, which can be filled from the ice machines located in every building